top of page

 ABOUT UNITED TO END RACISM (UER)

 The main work of UER is to illuminate the damage done to individuals by racism and to undo this damage on an individual basis, using the resources and process of Re-evaluation Counseling.
-As people do this work, they become better able to:

 • interrupt racism in their daily lives,